All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Angiogenesis (building new blood supply.
 Preclinical research has demonstrated that TB4 promotes the formation of new blood vessels.
 For tendons with limited vascular supply, this could be significant.
 More blood vessels mean more repair resources reaching the injury site.
 Published studies in the Annals of the New York Academy of Sciences have documented this angiogenic effect across multiple tissue types.

 Cell migration) getting repair cells where they're needed.
-TB-500 upregulates actin, a protein essential for cell movement.
+TB-500 upregulates actin, a protein important for cell movement.
 Tendon repair depends on fibroblasts (the cells responsible for producing new collagen) migrating to the injury site.
 Faster cell migration may translate to faster initiation of the repair process.

 Free Download: Peptide Protocol Planner (12-Week) Track your tendon recovery milestones, log pain levels, and map your TB-500 protocol week by week.
 Get yours free (we'll email it to you instantly.
 [Download Your Free Protocol Planner]